sambhav/CookieS/README.md

-# web-cc
+# CookieS

-Web-CC is Cookiecutter as a service.
+CookieS is a Cookiecutter as a Service platform.
 It spins up a web server that is able to discover and register Github repostiories tagged with `cookiecutter` in their topics.
 It can then dynamically generate forms mirroring the inputs required for the cookiecutter creation and finally create a Github repository with the output.
 It also supports default values